gsrohde/testBML/docs/README.md

 By default, the code here will not compile and does not define a functional R package.
 Instead, the following steps should be taken to initialize a working R
 packge:
 1. Make a fork of this repository.
+The default name supplied by GitHub will be _skelBML_, but you should choose a name corresponding to the name of your new module library (see step 3).
 2. Obtain a local copy.
-This repository (and your newly-created fork) contains a git submodule, so the "Download ZIP" option from the GutHub website will not work properly.
-Instead, the easiest way to get a local copy is to install GitHub Desktop and use the "Open with GitHub Desktop" option from the GitHub website.
-Alternatively, if you are familiar with command-line git, you can clone the repository as usual and then use `git submodule update --init` to get the submodule code.
+The easiest way to get a local copy is to install GitHub Desktop and use the "Open with GitHub Desktop" option in the "Code" dropdown on the GitHub repository page for the fork you created in step 1.

+   Alternatively, clone your fork of the repository using Git on the command line in the usual fashion by running `git clone <repository URL>` where `<repository URL>` is the URL for your fork of skelBML.
+   This repository contains a Git submodule, so you will need to take the additional step of running `git submodule update --init` to obtain it.
-3. Run the setup script, which can be accomplished using either of two
+3. Run the startup script, which can be accomplished using either of two
    methods:
    1. Open an R session, set the working directory to `script`, and type `source('module_library_setup.R')`.
    2. From a terminal running in the `script` directory, type `Rscript module_library_setup.R`.

-   In either case, you will be prompted for a module library name, which should be 16 or fewer characters long and not contain any underscores; ideally this would be the name of the new forked repository.
+   In either case, you will be prompted for a module library name, which should be 16 or fewer characters long and not contain any underscores; ideally this would match the name of the newly-forked repository.
 This script will generate several files that are required to complete the package.
 5. To confirm that everything worked, try building and checking the new package with `R CMD build` and `R CMD check`.
 6. Commit the new files to your new repository.